-he City of Sherwood is proud to deliver water to nearly 20,000 people every day.
-In accordance with federal guidelines, this report provides the information you need to know about the water you drink.
+he City of Sherwood is proud to deliver water, from the Willamette River Water Treatment Plant to the kitchen sinks for over 20,000 people every day.
+This report provides the information you need to know about the water you drink.
 Contaminant levels in your drinking water are well below state and federal regulatory limits.
 The test results are shown on the following pages.

-Although the City's water supplies are tested for more than 200 regulated and unregulated contaminants, only those that have been detected in 2019 are included in this report.
+Although the City's water supplies are tested for more than 200 regulated and unregulated contaminants, only those that have been detected in 2020 are included in this report.